josh-egan/tech.joshegan.com/public/posts/yr2017/mongodb-cheatsheet.md

 ### Collection Commands

 In this section, `cn` is used as an abbreviation for `collectionName`.
+Full docs for all collection methods: [https://docs.mongodb.com/manual/reference/method/js-collection/](https://docs.mongodb.com/manual/reference/method/js-collection/)

+To create a collection, just insert a document into the collection.
+Mongo will create the collection if it does not exist.

 Command | Notes
 --- | ---